-During the reporting period, silt curtains were in place by the contractors for marine filling works, in which dolphin observers were deployed by each contractor in accordance with the Marine

-Mammal Watching Plan (MMWP).
-Teams of at least two dolphin observers were deployed at 1 to 6 dolphin observation stations by the contractors for continuous monitoring of the DEZ by all contractors for DCM works and seawall construction in accordance with the DEZ Plan.
+During the reporting period, silt curtains were in place by the contractors for marine filling works and bored piling, in which dolphin observers were deployed by each contractor in accordance with the Marine Mammal Watching Plan (MMWP).
+Teams of at least two dolphin observers were deployed at 1 to 7 dolphin observation stations by the contractors for continuous monitoring of the DEZ by all contractors for seawall construction and bored piling works in accordance with the DEZ Plan.
 Trainings for the proposed dolphin observers on the implementation of MMWP and DEZ monitoring were provided by the ET prior to the aforementioned works, with a cumulative total of 704 individuals being trained and the training records were kept by the ET.
 From the contractors' MMWP observation records and DEZ monitoring records, no dolphin or other marine mammals were observed within or around the silt curtains or the DEZ in this reporting period.
 The contractors' records were also audited by the ET during site inspection.